Panda Express Cream Cheese Rangoon (Copycat)

 Panda Express Cream Cheese Rangoon with a creamy center and crispy exterior are the perfect appetizer for your next Chinese takeout meal.

-Panda Express Cream Cheese Rangoon may seem like a Chinese restaurant favorite, but it is actually not the crab (or Krab) wontons you’re used to.
-In this version, the flavor is mostly made up of cream cheese and crispy delicious wontons.
+Panda Express Cream Cheese Rangoon may seem like the Chinese restaurant appetizer, but it is actually not the crab wontons you’re used to.
+In this version, the crispy wontons are filled with a cream cheese, garlic, and scallon mixture.
+These crunchy, creamy bites are super addicting so you may want to double the batch!
+And of course, don’t forget the Sweet and Sour Sauce for dipping.

 Pin this recipe now to remember it later